Canada, Eh? Top 10 List Of Things To Do In Montreal

 Visit ‘Stade Olympique’ – This is the Olympic stadium, located in Olympic Park in the Hochelaga-Maisonneuve district of Montreal.
 The 1976 summer olympics were held here!
 At 165meters (541 ft), the Olympic stadium is the world’s tallest inclined structure.

 Have a feast of the senses at ‘Marche Jean-Talon’ – This is one of the largest markets in North America, located a block or so off Boulevard Saint-Laurent.
 They sell everything from sausages, Quebecois cheeses, fresh brightly-colored produce, home-grown spices, handmade chocolates, crepes… anything you could possibly want!
-We got an amazing ham & cheese crepe from Creperie de Marche!
+I got an amazing ham & cheese crepe from Creperie de Marche!

 12004073_10100808410770371_3356703880032193981_n12046939_10100808410555801_5013282283315558382_n12047078_10100808410755401_378615090387358044_n12011355_10100808411004901_4681573548729145918_n